 You could visit the crater lake at Quilotoa.
 If you go, stop in the small town of Tigua and visit local galleries full of folk art paintings of high Andean mountains, herders with their sheep and llamas, and condors flying high overhead.

 And the list goes on and on.
-Just click on the South America menu above and navigate to Quito for more ideas.
+Feel free to reach out for more ideas.